 And there’s a lot more you can do in Phang Nga Bay.
 From climbing the breathtaking Samet Nangshe Viewpoint to cruising around the bay on a private boat, Phang Nga Bay truly caters to every traveler.

 How to Get to Phang Nga Bay from Phuket City: The most convenient way of getting to Phang Nga Bay is by tour, or by booking a long-tail or speedboat day trip.
 However, you can also get there by bus, car, motorbike, and taxi.
-Bus services operate every day, departing every hour, and takes 1.5 hours to get to Phang Nga Bay.
+Bus services operate every day, departing every hour, and take 1.5 hours to get to Phang Nga Bay.
 You can also rent a car or motorbike, or hire a taxi; the drive takes a bit over an hour.

 Khao Sok National Park